darktable-org/dtdocs/content/module-reference/utility-modules/shared/neural-restore.md

 : 2. run _raw denoise_ – the output DNG is grouped with the source;
 : 3. open the new DNG and edit it normally.

-: Use this when you have a noisy capture (high ISO, deep push, low light) and want the noise gone before demosaic, tone mapping and colour work amplify it.
-The output replaces the source as the file you edit; the original raw stays untouched in case you want to come back to it.
+: A model removes noise most cleanly here, on the original sensor data, before demosaic spreads it across the colour channels.
+The trade-off: you commit before seeing your edit and develop the new DNG from scratch.
+The AI counterpart to running [denoise (profiled)](../../processing-modules/denoise-profiled.md) early in the pixelpipe; the original raw stays untouched.

-denoise – _late_ in the workflow, _after_ tone mapping
-: Exports your image through the full darkroom pipeline (every active module is applied) and then runs the AI denoiser on the result, writing a TIFF.
+denoise – _late_ in the workflow, _after_ the display transform : Exports your image through the full darkroom pipeline (every active module is applied) and then runs the AI denoiser on the result, writing a TIFF.
 The intended workflow is:

-: 1. develop the image up to and including tone mapping (_filmic_, _sigmoid_, _base curve_) and colour grading – the point where the noise visible to the viewer has emerged;
+: 1. develop the image up to and including the display transform ([_filmic rgb_](../../processing-modules/filmic-rgb.md), [_sigmoid_](../../processing-modules/sigmoid.md) or [_agx_](../../processing-modules/agx.md)) and any display-referred colour grading – the point where the noise visible to the viewer has emerged;
 : 2. run _denoise_ – the output is a TIFF with the edit so far baked in, plus noise cleaned up;
 : 3. continue editing the TIFF if you want to add sharpening, local adjustments, output sizing, etc., or deliver it directly.

-: Best placed late in the workflow because tone curves and saturation reveal noise that wasn't visible in linear data, and the AI denoiser is most effective when it sees noise the way the final viewer will.
-The TIFF output is a fully editable image – it doesn't have to be the last stop, just a clean midpoint to keep working from.
-Particularly useful when classical denoise leaves blotches in skin tones or shadows.
+: This cleans exactly the noise visible in your finished edit, without redoing any work – your edit is baked into the TIFF and you carry on from there.
+The trade-off: the noise is already shaped by the whole pipeline, so on a very noisy capture _raw denoise_ gives a cleaner result.
+The TIFF is fully editable – a clean midpoint, not necessarily the last stop.

 upscale – _last step before delivery_
 : Runs the full darkroom pipeline, then enlarges the result 2x or 4x and writes a TIFF.
 The intended workflow is: